OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Firstly, it is crucial to consult with your healthcare provider before making any changes to your medication or diet regimen.
 They will be able to assess your specific condition and provide guidance on whether incorporating coffee with H2 antagonists is suitable for you.
 Additionally, they can recommend the most appropriate dosage and timing for your medication intake.

 When incorporating coffee into your routine while taking H2 antagonists, it is important to understand that moderation is key.
 While these medications can help alleviate symptoms triggered by coffee consumption, excessive intake may still result in discomfort.
-It is advisable to start with a small amount of coffee and gradually increase if you do not experience any adverse effects.
+It is advisable to start with a small amount of coffee and gradually increase it if you do not experience any adverse effects.

 Consider experimenting with different types of coffees that may be less acidic or gentler on the stomach.
 For example, opting for a cold brew or using low-acid beans may reduce the potential for triggering symptoms even further.
 Additionally, adding milk or non-dairy alternatives can help neutralize acidity and make your cup of joe more enjoyable.